Having a Laboratory Test

 - All your laboratory results are confidential.

-- Results are given ONLY to your doctor and at his/her request we will give the report to another doctor or specialist physician.
+- Results are sent to your ordering physician and at his/her request we will give the report to another doctor or specialist physician.

 How will I learn the results of my test?